numerai/docs/docs/index.md

 ### 4. Validate your predictions

-Upon successfully uploading your predictions,they will be automatically validated and your submission file name will appear.
+Upon successfully uploading your predictions, they will be automatically validated and your submission file name will appear.

 ![uploadedPredictions](img/uploadedPredictions.jpg)